Dr Leila Dawney

 Postfoundational approaches to authority

 I have an ongoing interest in accounts of authority in classical and poststructural social theory.
 In collaboration with other members of the Authority Research Network, I explore understandings of authority-production and the emergence of a politics of immanence through an engagement with the classical work on authority of Weber, Foucault and Arendt, as refigured through postfoundational thought, leading to an edited collection Authority, Experience and the Life of Power (Routledge, 2014).
-In particular, I am concerned with experiential forms of authority, particularly as articulated through cultural “figures of authority”.
-In the light of this, I am currently working on a monograph which engages with the figure as a conceptual and methodological tool in social and cultural critique.
+In particular, I am concerned with experiential forms of authority, particularly as articulated through cultural “figures of authority” and the figure as a conceptual and methodological tool in social and cultural critique.

 My research on authority has led me to think about the idea of the common as a means of understanding alternative political subjectivities to neoliberal individualism.
 This interest spans the historical and imaginary understandings of the “commons”, the idea of the common in contemporary philosophy and the material production of common life through practice.
 This has led to the production of an edited collection: Space, Power and the Commons (Routledge, 2015)